red-gate/level-up-academy/web-training/TypeScript/Unit 5 - Type Manipulation/Instructions.md

 These will come in handy in the next Unit, when we discuss _Mapped Types_.
 Here's a quick preview:

-A mapped type is a generic type which uses a unicon created via a keyof to iterate through the keys/fields/properties of one type to create another:
+A mapped type is a generic type which uses a union created via a keyof to iterate through the keys/fields/properties of one type to create another:

-Given `type OptionsFlags<Type> = { [Property in keyof Type]: boolean; }`
+Given `type OptionsFlags<Type> = { [Key in keyof Type]: boolean; }`

 And `type FeatureFlags = { darkMode: () => void; newUserProfile: () => void; }`